An insightful scientific article by the VTM team has just been published on a specialised journal.

 Gender segregation within the transport sector starts early, influenced by traditions and stereotypes that dictate career paths for both men and women, with gender segregation crossing not only the labour market, but also the educational system.

 Following a global tendency adopted by almost each European Union country, in Portugal women still occupy a majority place in services, which somehow reflect the work done in the family environment over time.
-Despite all the profound changes due to a common effort of Government, public and private institutions, academia, and the society itself, equality between men and women presents paradoxes in each activity sector, including transport sector, where women are still underrepresented.
+Despite all the profound changes due to a common effort of government, public and private institutions, academia, and the society itself, equality between men and women presents paradoxes in each activity sector, including transport sector, where women are still underrepresented.

 Against this background, VTM undertook a scientific research initiative aiming at assessing and understanding the existing gender inequalities in the Portuguese transport sector’s labour market.